veronikayurchuk/paligemma-from-scratch/README.md

         return hidden_states
 ```
-In **SiglipVisionEncoder** class, we define a series of **SiglipEncoderLayer** objects, which are stacked together to form the encoder, where output of the previous layer is passed as input to the next layer.
-It repeats N times, where N is the number of hidden layers, defined in the config.
+In **SiglipVisionEncoder** class forward method, we define a series of **SiglipEncoderLayer** objects, which are stacked together to form the encoder, where output of the previous layer is passed as input to the next layer.
+It repeats N times, where N is the number of hidden layers, defined in the config.json file.
 In Paligemma, it's 27.

 ### SigLIP  Encoder Layer: The Building Block

 In this section, I will not dive deeper into the visualization of Attention mechanism as it is a very popular topic and there are many resources available online.

 SiglipMLP is a simple multi-layer perceptron (MLP) that applies a feed-forward network to the hidden states.
 It consists of two linear layers with a GELU activation function in between.
 This component is essential for introducing non-linearity into the model and allowing it to learn complex functions beyond what attention alone can provide.

+Let's implement the **SiglipEncoderLayer** class.

 ![SigLIP Encoder Layer Code](images/SiglipEncoderLayer_with_code.png)